Wednesday, January 21, 2009

 Tuesday, January 20th

-9:30AM Be ready to leave hotel (eat your breakfast before leaving; you may want to put a snack in your pocket as lunch may be late; be prepared for the weather as we will be outside for a long, long, long time)
+may want to put a snack in your pocket as lunch may be late; be prepared for the weather as we will be outside for a long, long, long time)

 11:30AM – 2PM Inaugural Events